 In order to achieve this vision, young Muslims need:

-Over the next two years AMAL will lay the groundwork for this social change.
+AMAL aims to lay the groundwork for this social change.
 We will do this through the following:

 AMAL will ensure that every young Muslim in the country has the opportunity to explore their civic potential and embody civic engagement in their communities and future careers.
 AMAL will have established networks of young Muslim civic leaders in every city where Muslim communities are found across the United States of America.